utahnu/obs_dev/hist221/09 Civil Rights and Womens' Liberation Movements.md

 The Nation of Islam encourages Black Americans to honor their African roots Encourages separation and discourages cooperation interraically

-> "We are Africans, and we happen to be in America.
+> “We are Africans, and we happen to be in America.
 We are not Americans.
 We are a people who formerly were Africans who were kidnapped and brought to America.
 Our forefathers weren't the Pilgrims.
 We didn't land on Plymouth Rock; the rock was landed on us.
-We were brought here against our will"
+We were brought here against our will; we were not brought here to be made citizens.
+We were not brought here to enjoy the constitutional gifts that they speak so beautifully about today.”
 >
 > \- Malcolm X - 1964 Speech

-- [ ] Finish Malcolm X's quote
+- [x] Finish Malcolm X's quote

 - Malcolm X breaks with the Nation of Islam, believes they will not go far enough
 - 1965 - Assassinated by members of the Nation of Islam